-There are many ways to serve banh tom but by far the most popular way is to have it as a starter.
-The simplest method is to plate the fritters with some lettuce leaves and nuoc mam dipping sauce.
-I usually add a few herbs and pickles for a little variety but these are completely optional.
+Our family usually serve these fritters with some lettuce leaves and nuoc mam dipping sauce.
+I usually add a few herbs like coriander and Thai basil for a little variety but these are completely optional (see picture above).

-Prawn and Sweet Potato Fritters - Banh Tom
+Vietnamese Prawn and Potato Fritters - Banh Tom

-- 350 gm of sweet potato, peeled, julienne and rinsed
+- 350 gm sweet potato, peeled and cut into strips

 - Vegetable oil for deep frying